 - In Commander Kitty, one of the news anchors reporting on how 45% of the galaxy has just inexplicably turned blue ends up transforming mid-sentence.

 - In 1983: Doomsday, several news networks such as CNN or NBC were showing the 35th Emmy Awards when a special announcement from the white house interrupted the broadcast.
-In it Press Secretary Larry Speakes comes out and announces that World War III has begun and that several nuclear missiles are inbound to targets around the world.
+In it Press Secretary Larry Speakes comes out and announces that World War III has begun and that several nuclear missiles are inbound to targets around the world, and then collapses from a stress induced heart attack.
 Cue the horrified reporters.